dragon90o/dragon90o/README.md

 🧠 exploring the endless possibilities of technology.

-🌱 Engaged in a thrilling project utilizing React and cutting-edge front-end technologies.
+🌱 At the moment, working on a project using Qt and C++.

 📝 Sharing insights and experiences through captivating articles on [my website](https://dravvt.com).